ookayE/react-js-projects/housing-marketplace/README.md

 REVISIT LISTINGITEM.JSX to make sure I know how to render these things using our data.

 using useMutate function to check whether event is a boolean, file, etc and handling accordingly.

+Using geolocation with google's location API

+Storing API key in a .env

+using firebase/storage to create reference to files